sin5678/inav_cn_wiki/Supported-boards.md

 See the [docs](https://github.com/iNavFlight/inav/tree/master/docs) folder for addiotional infomation regards to many targets in INAV, to example help in finding pinout and features.
 _Feel free to help improve the docs._

-### Recommended boards
+### Sponsored and recommended boards

+These boards come from companies that support INAV development.
+Buying one of these boards you make your small contribution for improving INAV as well.

-These boards are well tested with INAV and are known to be of good quality and reliability.
+Also these boards are tested by INAV development team and usually flown on daily basis.

 | Board name                | CPU Family | Target name(s)            | GPS  | Compass | Barometer      | Telemetry | RX                             | Blackbox             |
 |---------------------------|:----------:|:-------------------------:|:----:|:-------:|:--------------:|:---------:|:------------------------------:|:--------------------:|